 (Or, as Hank Snow put it, when he was writing about acceleration: “Ninety miles an hour down a dead-end street.”)

-Here in 2018, Justice Roberts is being cast as the centrist swing vote on the Supreme Court.
+In the present — 2019 — Justice Roberts is being cast as the centrist swing vote on the Supreme Court.
 So this 2014 piece explores how Roberts has redefined American democracy in favor of great wealth and power by analyzing American democracy structurally, not historically.
 Once again, bad history, bad civics.
 And in this case bad law.
 Here it is, then: “What Does the ‘McCutcheon’ Decision Say about Democracy?”

 Next, two quicker swipes, one at right-wing fake history, the other at false comparisons between Hamilton and Jackson, here.